Instructions to Authors

 When citing books:

-Give author's full names, the full title, volume number if applicable, place of publication, year and page number(s).
+Give full name(s) of author(s), the full title, volume number if applicable, place of publication, year and page number(s).
 Do not give details of the publisher.
 Use colon [:] between title and subtitle for English titles and full stop [.] for all other titles:

 Werner E. Mosse, The German-Jewish Economic Élite 1820-1935: A Socio-cultural Profile, Oxford 1989, p.
 96.